 Time at face value?

-In between meetings is when they need to have time to respond to emails, return telephone calls, prepare for meetings, attend to action items from previous meetings, research questions that have been asked of them, compile reports, and the 101 other activities expected of a busy manager.
-They also needs to have time to eat, grab a coffee and go to the toilet (they are only human after all).
+In between meetings is when they need to have time to respond to emails, return telephone calls, prepare for meetings, attend to action items from previous meetings, research questions that have been asked of them, compile reports, and the 101 other activities expected of a busy executive.
+They also need to have time to eat, grab a coffee and go to the toilet (they are only human after all).

-Juggling all of this is an important responsibility and as their assistant it’s our job to manage their schedule and take charge.
-The reality is that the less skilful our boss is at managing down, the more skilful an assistant needs to be at managing up.
+Juggling all of this is an important responsibility and as their Assistant, it’s our job to manage their schedule and take charge.
+The reality is that the less skilful our executive is at managing down, the more skilful an Assistant needs to be at managing up.
+Having meetings scheduled through us allows us to prioritise accordingly.

 Take control

-Most people understand that senior executives spend a large portion of their day in meetings so they are not always around for that unplanned “drop by” chat and they don’t take it personally when the boss is busy.
+Most people understand that senior executives spend a large portion of their day in meetings so they are not always around for that unplanned “drop by” chat and they don’t take it personally when the executive is busy.

 Meeting regularly (1 to 1 each day) to discuss issues, priorities and scheduling conflicts is of prime importance.
-Encourage your boss to share their motives, pressures, and concerns.
+Encourage your executive to share their motives, pressures, and concerns.
 This will provide you with invaluable information so that when you head back to your desk and set up meetings, you know how to prioritise and make informed decisions.

 The key to a successful partnership is communication, empathy, mutual respect, trust and loyalty.